CLizCorcoran/Giphy-Search/readme.md

-# Personal Website for Christie Corcoran
+# Giphy Search Web Application
 ## Overview
-This website is meant to introduce potential employers to Christie's background as well as her present ambitions.

-It was written for her Web Development class to showcase some of her knowledge of HTML and CSS as well as her initial learnings of Bootstrap (Bootstrap 4 is the version used).
+This fun little web application is meant to search for gifs.
+It uses API endpoints surfaced by GIPHY (giphy.com).

+The webapp was written for my Web Development class's second project to showcase knowledge in HTML, SASS/CSS, Bootstrap, and jQuery.
+Webpack was used to bundle the files together to allow for Giphy Search to be hosted and therefor run through GitHub Pages.

 ## User Stories
+As a user, I would like to be able to search for Gifs via my own search string.

+As a user, I would like to be able to browse gifs grouped in categories.

-As a recruiter, I would like to get to know this candidate better so that I can see if they are a good match for the job I am looking to fill.
+As a user, I would like to be able to tag my favorite gifs so that I can view them all later.

-As a small business owner, I am interested in getting more information from this freelance web designer to see how they could build my company’s website.

-As a young professional, I am interested in learning more about Christie to see if she would be a good mentor.

-## About the Website
+## About the Web Application
-The website consists of three pages - Welcome (welcome.html), Experience (experience.html), and Contact (contact.html).
-The 'first' page would be welcome.html.
+The main, and only, page to this web application is index.html.
+Because the application was bundled through webpack, starting page is the index.html within the dist directory.

+The page dynamically changes as the user selects how to search or browse gifs.

+### Gif Gallery

+No matter how the user chooses to browse their gifs, the gallery rendering is the same.
+Large screen sizes will render 4 columns, medium sizes will render 2, and smaller sizes only 1.

+Gifs are returned with a constant width but varying heights.
+Calculations are done to keep the overall column height as similar as possible.

+25 gifs are returned at a time; however, a more button is rendered so the user can continuously fetch another 25 until no more gifs are left.

+Hovering over each rendered gif will allow the user to 'favorite' or 'unfavorite' it or to copy the gif's url.

+### Trending
+Trending gifs is the pages that comes up by default.
+These gifs are collected via the Giphy's Trending endpoint.

-### Welcome
+### Categories
-The Welcome page introduces the user to Christie and a summary of her history.
-It uses a two column layout which wraps when the page is reduced in size.
+The list of categories is obtained via Giphy's Categories endpoint.
+That endpoint returns all of the categories along with a featured gif for representation.

+Selecting a subcategory simply uses that string as input into Giphy's generic Search endpoint.

-### Experience
+### Popular Searches
-The Experience page details Christie's experience on major projects she's worked on throughout the years as well as what she is up to today.
-This page utilizes the Bootstrap carousel component - it has 3 slides.
-Note that the carousel height changes as the browser window's size is reduced.
+The list of trending searches is obtained through Giphy's Trending Search Terms endpoint.

+Selecting a trending search simply uses that string as input into Giphy's generic Search endpoint.

-### Contact
+### Favorites
-The Contact page allows the user an opportunity to get in touch with Christie.
-It should be noted that the Submit button does not actually send an email yet.
-Instead, the user will get a pop up modal dialog informing them that this feature it not yet working.
+Favorites allow the user to see all of the gifs that have been favorited.
+It should be noted that this information is not persisted after the web page is closed.

 ## Technologies Used
-This website was build using HTML and CSS.
-Bootstrap was also imported and is used in several instances (general default theming and carousel).
-No JavaScript was harmed in the making of this Website.
+This website was build using HTML, SASS (compiled into CSS), JavaScript, and jQuery.
+Bootstrap was also imported and is used for general theming and in the Navigation bar.

 ## Future improvements
-- Add list of skills to the Experience page.
-As the user scrolls through the carousel, the skills used in that project are bolded.
-- Get the submit button working with sending an email
-- The styling still needs more attention.
-- The CSS could use some cleanup.
-Normalizing naming conventions, separating out css files per page, and utilizing Sass would all help tidy things up a bit.
+I spent a bit more time on this than I was probably meant to.
+At some point, I had to stop.
+Some things I would like to improve are:

+- Favorites:  I did not get the gif layout working as well for Favorites as in the other sections.
+I'm also not happy with the rendering on the hearts on this page.

+- Copy gif:  When the user selects the copy link button, the url is pasted into the clipboard.
+If the user pastes this link into a text, it is the url that is pasted, not the actual image.
+In most cases, the user wants the actual image.